Menu

 CEA members please use the following link to authenticate your membership & read the CJE at Wiley Online Library

-Winner for 2022 and 2023 Publication Year
+Winner for 2024 Publication Year

 The Canadian Economics Association awards the Robert Mundell Prize to the "young" author or authors of the paper judged to be the best paper published in the Canadian Journal of Economics in the previous two calendar year.
 To be eligible all (co)authors must have obtained their PhDs no more than seven years prior to the date of paper acceptance.
 The prize, worth $2,000, was first awarded in 2004 for articles published in the years 2002 and 2003.
 The Prize is awarded at the annual meetings of the Canadian Economics Association and is selected by a committee of three appointed under the authority of the Board of Directors of the Association.
 The three members of the committee normally serve for three years each in overlapping terms.